 The internet of things is another major revolution which is stimulating progress in the world of real estate.
 It is now possible for regular devices to be computerised and interconnected through the internet, meaning that there is now scope for a global network of regular devices to be created which can

-This may allow for companies like Allsop to conduct virtual tours of real estate at an auction house, whilst also introducing new possibilities for high tech additions to property, such as remote-controlled air conditioning and security systems.
+This may allow for companies like Allsop to conduct <content removed by moderator> at an auction house, whilst also introducing new possibilities for high tech additions to property, such as remote-controlled air conditioning and security systems.

 Another major technological development of the 21st century is blockchain; a digital creation which has been the foundation for a multitude of different developments in recent years.
 One of its most significant uses is for increasing security, as it is a decentralised system which is virtually untouchable.